Danny7R/Network_Controlled_Robot_Raspberry-Pi/README.md

 # Rescue_Robot
 This repo focuses on building a rescue robot using a raspberry pie 3.
-The robot will have a remote control through a web UI.
+The robot has a camera and is remotely controlled through a web UI, with the live video from the camera being streamed in real time.